 Lay down on your side so that only your forearm and the side of your foot are touching the ground.
 Make your body into a straight line (side plank position).
 Bend at the waist and lower your hip towards the ground and then back up again.
 Repeat for the desired amount of repetitions and then switch sides.

 Stand upright and squeeze your core in tight.
-Without moving your upper body, flex your foot and lift one leg to the side.
-Lower and repeat, alternating sides.
+Without moving your upper body, flex your foot and lift one leg up and out to the side as far as you can go.
+Your upper body shouldn’t move.
+Lower and repeat.
+Do the same number of reps with your other leg to complete your set.
 Hold a chair for balance if you need to.

-Standing Fire hydrants
+Standing Fire Hydrants

 If you think this workout would help someone else.
 Please share it.

 Your Coach and Biggest Cheerleader

-Pin this workout to Pinterest so you’ll have it forever.
+Pin this workout to Pinterest so you’ll have it forever